-- A. Selecting sports commissioners shall be subject to the following: - I. Commissioners shall be elected by the Board of Governors; - II.
+- A. Selecting sports commissioners shall be subject to the following: - Commissioners shall be elected by the Board of Governors; - II.
 They shall be nominated from among the persons eligible to serve on the Board of Governors; - III.
 Commissioners shall serve for a minimum of two years and a maximum of four years; - IV.
-A vacancy occurring during a term of office shall be filled by an interim appointment by the Executive until the next Annual General Meeting; - V. Jurisdiction and expenses of Commissioners shall be subject to the approval of the Executive. - B. The duties and responsibilities of Commissioners shall include the following: - I. Providing assistance to host committees to coordinate provincial championships; - II.
+A vacancy occurring during a term of office shall be filled by an interim appointment by the Executive until the next Annual General Meeting; - The duties and responsibilities of Commissioners shall include the following: Β. - I. Providing assistance to host committees to coordinate provincial championships; - II.
 Being familiar with new developments in rules, equipment, coaching techniques, etc; - III.
 Distributing information such as noted in b) above; - IV.
 Presenting recommendations to Provincial Tournament Chairpersons, the ASAA Executive, Zone Executive and member schools; - V. Acting as a consultant to meetings and committees conducted by groups noted in iv. above; - VI.
 Furthering interest in their sport through the use of bulletins, talks and other forms of publicity and promotion; - VII.
 Liaising with provincial sport governing bodies, the ASAA Executive, universities and other agencies; - VIII.
 Attending provincial tournaments; - IX.
 Ensuring the records are noted in the proper publications for their sport. - X. Preparing and assisting in annually updating competition handbooks for that sport. - C. Role of Commissioners in coordinating provincial competition.